ReSyn: A Generalized Recursive Regular Expression Synthesis Framework: Experiments

-\paragraph{Semantic Accuracy (Strict Generalization)} Semantic accuracy is defined as the percentage of cases where the synthesized regex correctly classifies \emph{all} examples in the held-out set.
+We define the \textbf{Synthesis Success Rate} as the percentage of instances where the synthesized regex $R_{pred}$ correctly classifies all training examples.
+Additionally, to penalize trivial enumerations, we measure the \textbf{Conciseness Ratio}, defined as $|R_{pred}| / |R_{gt}|$, where $R_{gt}$ denotes the ground truth regex.
+Ratios closer to 1.0 indicate successful pattern generalization rather than mere data memorization.
+To evaluate strict generalization, we use \textbf{Semantic Accuracy}, defined as the percentage of cases where the synthesized regex correctly classifies \emph{all} examples in the held-out set.
 This is the strictest criterion, requiring the synthesized regex to be functionally equivalent to the ground truth within the scope of the test data.

-\paragraph{Matthews Correlation Coefficient (MCC)} While Semantic Accuracy is strict, it can be overly punitive in PBE settings due to the under-specification problem (e.g., distinguishing \texttt{[a-z]*} from \texttt{[a-z]+} without empty string examples).
-We measure MCC on the held-out set, which provides a balanced correlation metric ranging from -1 to +1.
+However, because Semantic Accuracy can be overly punitive due to the under-specification problem (e.g., distinguishing \texttt{[a-z]*} from \texttt{[a-z]+} without empty string examples), we also measure the \textbf{Matthews Correlation Coefficient (MCC)} on the held-out set:

-\paragraph{Failure Handling} Failed syntheses are recorded as failures for the Success Rate.
+This provides a balanced correlation metric ranging from -1 to +1.
+Finally, regarding \textbf{Failure Handling}, failed syntheses are recorded as failures for the Success Rate.
 For secondary metrics (Conciseness and MCC), failed instances are treated as a trivial union of positive examples, naturally penalizing them with excessive length and poor generalization scores.